 - Official DU transcripts showing full-time enrollment, and any I-20's with less than full-time enrollment authorizations

-- Notarized copies of any degrees earned in the United States.
+- Copy of any degree(s) earned in the United States.

 If you travel to Canada, Mexico, or certain contiguous territories and islands near the U.S., for less than 30 days, you may be permitted to re-enter the United States with an expired F-1 or J-1 visa.
 You are not eligible for this benefit if you have been denied an application for visa renewal in any of these destinations.
 Citizens of the following countries are not eligible for automatic revalidation of visa validity:

 For more information about Automatic Revalidation of Visa Validity and the list of 'adjacent islands', please review the U.S. Customs and Border Protection's Automatic Revalidation information and the U.S. Immigration and Customs Enforcement's (ICE) Travel FAQ webpage.
 Please note that this benefit does not apply to the Visa Waiver program.